 Every tracker loses 40-60% of its outdoor range once walls enter the picture.
 Bluetooth signals attenuate significantly through drywall (roughly 3-5 dB per wall), and concrete or brick can cut range by 80% or more.
 The practical takeaway: don’t make a purchase decision based on headline outdoor specs if your primary use is indoor tracking.

-In our concrete parking garage tests, AirTag 2 held UWB signal at about 9m and Bluetooth at around 15m.
-All trackers dropped to shorter distances in concrete vs. drywall.
+Concrete and brick attenuate Bluetooth far more than drywall.
 If your main concern is finding a bag or vehicle in a parking structure, speaker volume matters more than range: you’ll hear Chipolo Pop’s 120dB speaker before any tracker’s Bluetooth signal confirms you’re close.
+For the primary-source version, see Chipolo’s official product page.

 Range by Network: Find My vs SmartThings vs Find Hub